Rif-Organization/Resources-Roadmap/README.md

 # Resources-Roadmap
-All the Tarifiyt relayed resources that will be aggregated on short term.
+All the Tarifiyt related resources that will be aggregated on short term.